 Things to see and do

+This is the third of Yangon's "three pagodas" and though less visually striking, has some intriguing history.
 Botataung pagoda is the lesser known of “the three pagodas” of Yangon.
-While it may not not have the flare of Shwedagon or the stature of Sule, inside its golden-leafed walls is laid a hair of the Buddha and other relics, making it a significant religious site for Buddhists.
-It's the history ... read more
+While it may not not have the flare of Shwedagon or the stature of Sule, inside its golden-leafed walls is laid ... read more

-If you visit any market in Yangon, make it the almost-century old Bogyoke Aung San Market, where you'll find slowly dying black market money exchanges, a growing art scene and rows of rare gems and jewellery shops.
-Towering ceilings, clean floors and semi-orderly shops make for a relatively serene ... read more
+This almost-century old market is the market to visit in Yangon, offering antiques, artworks, gems, clothes and almost anything else you can think of.
+If you visit any market in Yangon, make it the almost-century old Bogyoke Aung San Market, where you'll find slowly dying black market money ... read more

 Sule Pagoda is the golden glowering heart of downtown Yangon (Rangoon).
 Nestled in the middle of two of Yangon’s main traffic arteries, which meet up in a roundabout that encircles around it, the pagoda is just one stupa and a stunning key city landmark.
 The pagoda is said to house a hair of ... read more

 The most sacred and revered pagoda in Burma (Myanmar) is Shwedagon in Yangon, standing proud on top of Singuttara Hill in between People’s Park and Kandawgyi Lake.
 The giant golden dome stupa is the city's most prominent landmark and is a must-see on every travel itinerary.
 Legend has it that the ... read more

 The lake and its surrounding gardens is a great place for a picnic -- shed the anxiety of Yangon traffic and ease earache from horns with a walk through the tree-filled park.
 One of two prominent lakes in Yangon, Kandawgyi Lake translates to “great royal lake” and was created during British ... read more